jonathanige-cyber/cyber-security-portfolio/security-controls/ufw-firewall-lab/README.md

 I configured and tested **UFW (Uncomplicated Firewall)** on a Kali Linux virtual machine running in VirtualBox.
 A Python HTTP server was used as the test service, and a Windows host was used to test whether the service could be accessed.

-The main goal was to demonstrate the difference between **blocked and allowed incoming traffic** using a simple, controlled environment.
+The aim was to demonstrate the difference between **blocked and allowed incoming traffic** using a controlled lab environment.

 ---